SUPPORTING COMMUNITY

 GENERAL INFORMATION

-Bass Coast is a 19-and-over event and photo ID is required to enter the festival site.
-THIS INCLUDES YOUR STAFF.
+Bass Coast is a 19-and-over event, and photo ID is required to enter the festival site.
+This includes all vendors and staff.
 No animals are permitted on-site before, during, or after the event.

 SUSTAINABILITY